 View photos of the tee and layout of each hole in our Course Guide.

-The 2014 competitions have now started.
-I am pleased to announce that the following companies, The Ardshiel Hotel, Drumore Pine, and Springbank Distillery are going to sponsor the Am Am on Saturday 24th May.
+The 2015 competitions are now underway and I am pleased to announce the following companies, The Ardshiel Hotel, Drumore Pine and Springbank Distillery are going to sponsor this year-s Am-Am on Saturday 23 rd May 2015.

 Saturday 16 May 2015